 In order to make sure your content is properly optimized for both kinds of queries, make sure to include long-tail keywords that sound more “natural” as opposed to the shorter more “to-the-point” keywords which usually perform well for desktop SEO.

 On that note, here’s another tip: try to keep it simple.
 Voice search results are typically written at a 9th grade level.
 So try focusing on shorter sentences and overall easy-to-read formats.
 However, this does not mean you should necessarily stick to short-form content.
 It is still true that long-form content tends to perform better for both traditional and voice search SEO.

 In other words – shorter sentences: Yes.
 Superficial content: No.

 Implement structured data on your website’s code in order to be featured on snippets.
 This can be wildly beneficial for your visibility both on the desktop SERP and voice-based results.
 By doing so, you’ll be using a language the search engine understands and help it deliver your information in a more dynamic way to users.
 Want to know how?
 Check out our full article on structured data.

 Many traditional SEO actions are also known to be beneficial for voice search SEO.
 The first is a good domain authority score.
 This one will improve your ranking as well.
 Wanna give this metric a boost?
 Try focusing on high-quality links!

-Secondly, according to Backlinko’s study on voice search SEO, content with high levels of social engagement tend to perform better in voice search.
+Secondly, according to Backlinko’s aforementioned study, content with high levels of social engagement tend to perform better in voice search.
 In fact, the average voice search result has 1,199 Facebook shares and 44 Tweets.
 Or in other words – make sure to encourage social engagement with your content whenever possible.